A Unified Framework for Probabilistic Component Analysis: A Unified ML Framework for Component Analysis

 $\bullet$ A linear dynamical system prior over the latent space.

-where $\mathbf{K} = \mathbf{P}\mathbf{P}^T $ and $\mathbf{P}$ is a $T\times(T-1)$ matrix with elements $p_{ii} = 1 $ and $p_{(i+1)i}=-1$ (the rest are zero).
+where $\mathbf{K}_1 = \mathbf{P}_1\mathbf{P}_1^T $ and $\mathbf{P}_1$ is a $T\times(T-1)$ matrix with elements $p_{ii} = 1 $ and $p_{(i+1)i}=-1$ (the rest are zero).
 The approximation holds when $T \rightarrow \infty$.
-Again, $\boldsymbol\Lambda^{(1)}$ and $\boldsymbol\Lambda^{(2)}$ are defined as above.
+Again, $\mathbf{\Lambda}^{(1)}$ and $\mathbf{\Lambda}^{(2)}$ are defined as above.

-In all cases the partition function $Z$ is defined as $Z =\int P(\mathbf{Y}) d \mathbf{Y}$.
-The motivation behind choosing the above priors over the latent space was given by the influential analysis made in \cite{he2005face} where the connection between (the deterministic) LPPs, PCA and LDA was explored.
-A further piece of the puzzle was added by the recent work by \cite{SFA} where the linear dynamical system prior (Eq. \ref{eq:prior:SFA}) was used in order to provide a derivation of SFA in a ML framework.
-By formulating the proper priors for these models we unify these subspace methods in a single probabilistic framework of a linear generative model along with a prior of the form The differentiation amongst these models lies in the neighbourhood over which the potentials are defined.
-In fact, the varying neighbouring system is translated into different matrices $\mathbf{B}^{(1)}$ and $\mathbf{B}^{(2)}$ in the functional form of the potentials.
-E.g., for Eq. \ref{eq:prior:PCA}, $\mathbf{B}^{(1)}=\mbf{I}$ and $\mathbf{B}^{(2)}=\mbf{M}$, for Eq. \ref{eq:prior:LDA}, $\mathbf{B}^{(1)}=\mbf{M}_c$ and $\mathbf{B}^{(2)}=\mbf{M}_t$, for Eq. \ref{eq:prior:LE}, $\mathbf{B}^{(1)}=\mbf{L}$ and $\mathbf{B}^{(2)}=\mbf{D}$ and finally for Eq. \ref{eq:prior:SFA}, $\mathbf{B}^{(1)}=\mbf{K}$ and $\mathbf{B}^{(2)}=\mbf{I}$.

-In the following we will show that ML estimation using these potentials results in PCA, LDA and LPP.
+\looseness-1In all cases the partition function $Z$ is defined as $Z =\int P(\mathbf{Y}) d \mathbf{Y}$.
+The motivation behind choosing the above latent priors was given by the influential analysis made in \cite{he2005face} where the connection between (deterministic) LPP, PCA and LDA was explored.
+A further piece of the puzzle was added by the recent work \cite{SFA} where the linear dynamical system prior (Eq. \ref{eq:prior:SFA}) was used in order to provide a derivation of SFA in a ML framework.
+By formulating the appropriate priors for these models we unify these subspace methods in a single probabilistic framework of a linear generative model along with a prior of the form \looseness-1The differentiation amongst these models lies in the neighbourhood over which the potentials are defined.
+In fact, the varying neighbouring system is translated into the matrices $\mathbf{B}^{(1)}$ and $\mathbf{B}^{(2)}$ in the functional form of the potentials, essentially encapsulating the latent covariance connectivity.
+E.g., for Eq. \ref{eq:prior:PCA}, $\mathbf{B}^{(1)}=\mbf{I}$ and $\mathbf{B}^{(2)}=\mbf{M}$, for Eq. \ref{eq:prior:LDA}, $\mathbf{B}^{(1)}=\mbf{M}_c$ and $\mathbf{B}^{(2)}=\mbf{M}_t$, for Eq. \ref{eq:prior:LE}, $\mathbf{B}^{(1)}=\mbf{\tilde{L}}$ and $\mathbf{B}^{(2)}=\mbf{\tilde{D}}$ and finally for Eq. \ref{eq:prior:SFA}, $\mathbf{B}^{(1)}=\mbf{K}$ and $\mathbf{B}^{(2)}=\mbf{I}$. \looseness-1In the following we will show that ML estimation using these potentials is equivalent to the deterministic formulations of PCA, LDA and LPP.
 SFA is a special case for which it was already shown in \cite{SFA} that a potential of the form of Eq. \ref{eq:prior:SFA} with an ML framework produces a projection with the same direction as Eq. \ref{E:SFA}.